code-mohanprakash/Openmemory/privacy-policy.md

-# OpenMemory Privacy Policy
+# LocalBrain Privacy Policy

 **Last Updated: [Current Date]**

 ## Overview
-OpenMemory is a Chrome extension that helps you manage AI conversation memories across multiple platforms.
+LocalBrain is a Chrome extension that helps you manage AI conversation memories across multiple platforms.
 We are committed to protecting your privacy and ensuring your data remains secure.

 ## Data Collection and Storage
 - **Local Storage Only**: All your memories are stored locally on your device using Chrome's storage API